View Norma Straatmann's Obituary on emissourian.com and share memories

 |

+Norma was born May 14, 1945, in Washington, to Leo Kessler and wife Olga, nee^Pollex.
+She received her education at St. Francis Borgia Grade School and graduated from St. Francis Borgia High School, Washington.
+Norma was united in marriage to Kenneth "Kenny" Straatmann June 4, 1966, at St. Francis Borgia Catholic Church.
+The couple made their home in Villa Ridge, and they were blessed with three children.

+Norma enjoyed a successful career with Enduro Binders, where she worked as a typesetter for nearly 20 years.
+She was a member of St. John the Baptist Catholic Church.

-She is survived by her husband, Kenny Straatmann, Villa Ridge; two sons, Dan Straatmann and wife Tracey, Villa Ridge, and Joe Straatmann, Washington; one daughter, Becky Hanneken, Washington; other relatives and many friends.
+Norma is survived by her husband, Kenny Straatmann; two sons, Dan Straatmann and wife Tracy, Villa Ridge, and Joe Straatmann, Washington; one daughter, Becky Hanneken, Washington; one brother, Charles Kessler, Washington; seven grandchildren, Lindsey, Megan and Jessica Hanneken, Ben, Blaine, Kaden and Ezra Straatmann; other relatives and friends.